-When a child's admitted to care and is placed on role at a school out of authority, or a school that's not previously had children in care on role, the Virtual School Head will arrange to visit the school.
-They'll familiarise the designated teacher with Barnsley Council processes and procedures.
+When a child is brought into care and placed on role at a school out of authority, or a school that's not previously had children in care on roll, the Virtual School Head will arrange to visit the school.
+They'll familiarise the designated teacher with our procedures.

-This will include training on the TPEP system and our quality assurance processes.
-This visit also gives the school the opportunity to discuss the individual needs of the child and how they might choose to use the Pupil Premium funding.
+This will include training on the Termly Personal Education Plan(TPEP) system.
+They will also be informed of our quality assurance processes.
+This visit gives the school the chance to discuss the individual needs of the child.
+This can help them decide how to use the pupil premium funding.

 Designated teacher conference

-Every other year, we hold a multi-agency conference event that focuses on the educational needs of children in care.
+Every other year, we hold a multi-agency conference event.
+It focuses on the educational needs of children in care.

 To book a place, log into the POD.

-You can take a look at the courses available from AC Education to help all those working with vulnerable children in the UK.
+You can take a look at the courses available from AC Education.
+They help all those working with vulnerable children in the UK.